stehal/mtbocal/import.md

 1. Ensure the export file only contains MTBO races
 1. [Email the export file as an attachment](support.md).

-## Direct import using an url (internet address)
+## Direct import using an url (web address)
-If you have an online calendar which makes a url available for synchronizing calendars then [email the url](support.md).
+If you have an online calendar which makes an url available for synchronizing calendars, [email the url](support.md).
 Please ensure the url points to a calendar which only contains MTBO races.

 ## Example importing using Eventor